 The cTrader Open API is a service you can use to develop custom applications connected to the cTrader backend.
-This documentation provides everything you need to know including SDK information, structured tutorials, code snippets, and more.
+This documentation provides everything you need to know including information about SDKs, structured tutorials, code snippets, and more.

 What Is Open API?¶

-Using this API involves sending and receiving Google Protocol Buffers.
-These messages are language-neutral, meaning that you can use any programming language you want to interact with the API.
+Using this API involves sending and receiving messages to and from the cTrader backend.
+This is done via sending/receiving either JSON objects or Google Protocol Buffers (Protobufs).
+Both of these means of data serialisation/deserialisation are language-neutral, meaning that you can use any programming language you want to interact with the API.

 Here are just some of the possible applications you may create when interacting with the cTrader Open API.

 - A custom trading application that funnels new users to create new accounts with a certain broker.

 - A Telegram bot that automatically informs your followers of any new traders you may have placed.